jdharrisnz/datorama-d3-einstein-explorer/README.md

 ```

 ### Performance
-To eliminate usage of the value format API and greatly improve performance, set your locale and choose pre-defined measurement formats from the widget design panel for all measurements.
+To eliminate usage of the value format API and greatly improve loading speed, set your locale and choose pre-defined measurement formats from the widget design panel for all measurements.